rspamd/docs.rspamd.com/docs/tutorials/integration.md

 ## Integration with Haraka MTA

-The Haraka email server, version 2.7.0 and above, offers support for Rspamd through the [Haraka Rspamd plugin](https://haraka.github.io/plugins/rspamd/){target="_blank"}.
+The Haraka email server, version 2.7.0 and above, offers support for Rspamd through the [Haraka Rspamd plugin](https://haraka.github.io/plugins/rspamd/).

 To activate this feature: run `npm install haraka-plugin-rspamd`, add `rspamd` to the `DATA` section of your `config/plugins` file and create a `config/rspamd.ini` file to suit your needs if needed.

-For more information, see the <a href="https://haraka.github.io/plugins/rspamd/" target="_blank">Haraka rspamd plugin documentation</a>.
+For more information, see the [Haraka rspamd plugin documentation](https://haraka.github.io/plugins/rspamd/).

 ## Integration with EmailSuccess MTA

-Support for rspamd is available from <a href="https://www.emailsuccess.com/emailsuccess-introduces-rspamd-integration" target="_blank">EmailSuccess v11.19</a>.
+Support for rspamd is available from [EmailSuccess v11.19](https://www.emailsuccess.com/emailsuccess-introduces-rspamd-integration).

 To enable it, navigate to the administration console and type `filter-module-set rspamd enabled true`.
 Customize your filtering options using the `filter-module-show rspamd` and `filter-module-set rspamd` commands to suit your preferences.

 Additionally, you will need to enable the filter for each input interface (both SMTP and API) using the `input-set INPUT1 filter enabled`, `ws-set rest_filter true` and `ws-set soap_filter true` commands.

-For further information, refer to the <a href="https://doc.emailsuccess.com" target="_blank">EmailSuccess documentation</a>.
+For further information, refer to the [EmailSuccess documentation](https://doc.emailsuccess.com).

 ## LDA mode